 - 1 cup sugar

-Place in a gallon jar with starter and scabby.
+- Place in a gallon jar with starter and SCOBY.

-Cover with a coffee filter or tightly woven cotton secured with a rubber band.
+- Cover with a coffee filter or a tightly woven cotton kitchen towel secured with a rubber band.